 Whew!
 So let’s continue.

-There are 3 different kinds of metabolic rates that are classified based on how quickly you convert calories into usable energy.
+There are 3 different kinds of metabolic rates (also known as metabolism type) that are classified based on how quickly you convert calories into usable energy.
 This is a combination of genetics and body composition.
 (Which means that, yes!
 Some people were born this way, while others have been able to change their composition to be able to get the results they want!)